wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

       <directories check_all="yes" whodata="yes">C:\Windows\System32\drivers\etc</directories>
     </syscheck>

 System audit policies also need to be properly configured.
-This part is also done automatically for most supported Windows systems.If your system is superior to Windows Vista but the audit policies cannot be self-configured, see :ref:`the guide to configure Local Audit Policies<who-windows-policies>`.
+This part is also done automatically for most supported Windows systems.
+If your system is superior to Windows Vista but the audit policies cannot be self-configured, see :ref:`the guide to configure Local Audit Policies<who-windows-policies>`.

 Alert fields